 Submission of a request for reconsideration late in the 60-month time limit does not result in an automatic extension.
-No extension is applied unless the Committee approves an extension prior to case closure at the end of the 60th month, or criteria in item C,1,b, applies.
+No extension is applied unless the Committee approves an extension prior to case closure at the end of the 60th month, or criteria in Applications After 60-Month Closure above applies.